Tree Rescuers handbook

 -

-Do just familiarize yourself with what a big rope of native grape looks like, since it would be a shame if a homeowner cut that.
+But do just familiarize yourself with what a big rope of native grape looks like, since it would be a shame if a homeowner cut that.
 In natural areas, you can sometimes be fooled by native grapes, Trumpet Creeper and Greenbrier which can be quite thick, but since our counts there are only rough anyway (and usually miss a lot of small trees), the occasional over-count is not a problem.
 Exact vine ID is only important for people who are about to cut a vine (Detailed ID instructions are here).

 -